New Confederate monuments are going up, too

 In May, a massive Confederate flag was hoisted above private property adjacent to Interstate 22 in Alabama, following a procession of leather-clad bikers from the SCV Mechanized Cavalry.
 Since 2008, the group has been raising money for a National Confederate Museum on the grounds of its headquarters in Columbia, Tennessee.
 It's scheduled to break ground in 2018.

-After Charlottesville, members including Culpepper blame white nationalists for unraveling their legacy, and confusing their message to honor their descendants.
+After Charlottesville, members including Culpepper blame white nationalists for unraveling their legacy, and confusing their message of honoring their forebears.

 "I hate all of them because they took my ancestors' flag of honor and destroyed it," Culpepper said of the KKK, neo-Nazis and the League of the South.
 "They've done more damage to Southern heritage than anybody has."